stepzen-dev/snippets/materializer/nestedfieldselection/README.md

-`@materializer` is a great way to seamlessly extend a type with data from another type by executing an operation, sometimes with arguments supplied by the extended type.
+`@materializer` is allows the developer to seamlessly extend a type with data from another type by executing an operation, sometimes with arguments supplied by the extended type.

 Sometimes the data needed is nested, so @materializer provides the ability to specify a single field selection path.